gerstung-lab/Delphi/README.md

 Training the original model took 1 GPU-hour (NVIDIA V100, CentOS 7).
 Training on M1 Macbook Pro's MPS takes around 10 hours.

+## Data preparation

+Please refer to the `data/README.md` file for the details on how to prepare the data for training.

+## Docker

+We provide a Dockerfile to run the training and downstream analyses.
+Please refer to the `containers/Dockerfile` for the details.

 ## Notebooks

 After training the model, the obtailed checkpoints can be used to run the analysis notebooks.